Geovision GV-VMS Setup Guide

 Note:

-2.The system requirements are determined in round-the-clock mode with live view only, while remote connections and video analysis features being disabled.
+2.The system requirements are determined in round-the-clock recording mode with live view only, while remote connections and video analysis features being disabled.

 3.H.265 decoding requires 6th Generation Intel Desktop Processor (Skylake) or above, which comes with onboard GPU.